bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 ### Live Streaming of Arbitrary Data

-Rails allows you to stream more than just files.
+Quails allows you to stream more than just files.
 In fact, you can stream anything you would like in a response object.
 The `ActionController::Live` module allows you to create a persistent connection with a browser.
 Using this module, you will be able to send arbitrary data to the browser at specific points in time.